rulingAnts/fdat/README.md

 - Lists AVDs for selection (remembers your last choice)
 - Starts the local web server without opening your desktop browser
 - Boots the emulator, waits for boot, runs `adb reverse tcp:<PORT> tcp:<PORT>`
+- Optionally opens the app on the emulator (prompt defaults to No).
+If Yes:
+  - If installed as a PWA WebAPK, launches that
-- Opens Chrome inside the emulator to http://localhost:<PORT>/ so PWA/Service Worker work
+  - Otherwise opens Chrome to http://localhost:<PORT>/

 Tip: If Chrome doesn’t open automatically, open it manually and navigate to the URL shown in the terminal.